 Over the years we’ve helped many clients plan and achieve a successful retirement.
 While your personal retirement situation is unique, there are several key steps you should take to ensure a successful outcome.
 To help you get started, we’d like to share with you the five most common questions we are asked about retirement:

 How long will my money last in retirement?

-The most simple and impactful thing you can do to ensure your money will last in retirement is tracking your expenses.
-In the first year of retirement your income and expenses will inevitably change.
+The most simple thing you can do to ensure your money will last in retirement is tracking your expenses.
+In the first year of retirement your income and expenses will change from the previous year which you were working.
 Maybe you’re spending less on transportation because you aren’t driving to work every day.
 Maybe you’re spending more to cover medical costs because your insurance is no longer paid for by an employer.
 Track these expenses and pay close attention to how your spending in retirement changes over time.
 Knowing your cash inflows and outflows in retirement is key and financial planning can help to project these figures over your lifetime.